ch1p98/UMAI/README.md

 ## Usage/Examples
 ### Before all
-This web-service is built as a simple single page application, so you may avoid pressing next/previous page on your browser and using corresponding keyboard shortcuts; If unexpected things occur, such as page unresponsiveness, you may simply reload the page.
+This web-service is built as a single page application, so you may avoid pressing next/previous page on your browser and using corresponding keyboard shortcuts; If unexpected things occur, such as page unresponsiveness, you may simply reload the page.
 The information on the webpage will lose.
 However, your logging status and other data will be intact.

 ### Sign Up / Sign In